 How to view Screenshot and Screen Recording Recent Activity by Apps in Windows 11

-Windows 11 includes built-in privacy tools to help you monitor which programs are watching your screen.
-Knowing how to track this activity keeps your personal data safe.
+Windows 11 has built-in privacy tools that help you keep tabs on which programs are watching your screen.
+Knowing how to track this activity helps keep your personal data safe.

-Why check this?
-Because some apps might record your screen without you knowing.
-What happens when done?
-You gain full control over your privacy and can block unwanted apps from accessing your screen.
+Wondering why you’d check this?
+Some apps might record your screen without your knowledge.
+When you do check, you’ll gain full control over your privacy, letting you block unwanted apps from accessing your screen.

 How to View Recent Activity